WCSCourses/HumanGenEpi/manuals/Introduction_to_data_formats/module_base.md

 Next, we can try some basic data management functions in PLINK
 #### - SNP management
-- Extract variants by by SNP ID(s)
+- Extract variants by by SNP ID(s)<br>
-A missense variant APOB:NM_000384.3:c.293C>T:p.Thr98Ile ([rs1367117])(https://www.ebi.ac.uk/gwas/variants/rs1367117) was previously reported to be associated with LDL level.
-We would like to examine who carries the risk allele **A**.
+E.g. A missense variant APOB:NM_000384.3:c.293C>T:p.Thr98Ile ([rs1367117])(https://www.ebi.ac.uk/gwas/variants/rs1367117) was previously reported to be associated with LDL level.
+We would like to examine who and how many of the samples carry at least one risk allele **A**.
 ```bash
 plink --bfile practical1_1 --snp rs1367117 --recode --out practical1_1.rs1367117
 ```